CKKS-FM: CHR era as Sonic and Kiss

 On August 16, 2011, Rogers announced that CFUN-FM would launch a new format at 8:30 a.m. the following morning, and began redirecting listeners to sister adult hits station CKLG-FM.
-Radio Insight reported that Rogers had purchased domain names containing names such as "sonic1049" and "sonichitsnow", implicating the possibility of the branding Sonic and either a modern rock format (modelled after Rogers-owned CHDI-FM in Edmonton, which also brands as Sonic) or contemporary hit radio (CHR).
-The following morning at 8:42 a.m., CFUN-FM flipped to CHR as Sonic, launching with 10,000 songs in a row commercial-free.
+Radio Insight reported that Rogers had purchased domain names containing names such as "sonic1049" and "sonic Hits.Now.", implicating the possibility of the branding Sonic and either a modern rock format (modelled after Rogers-owned CHDI-FM in Edmonton, which also brands as Sonic) or contemporary hit radio (CHR).
+The following morning, at 8:42 a.m.
+(12 minutes past the intended time of relaunch, in part to account for the cast of Citytv's Breakfast Television setting up to broadcast the launch live on Vancouver affiliate CKVU-TV), CFUN-FM flipped to CHR, notably choosing to brand simply as Sonic and eschewing the frequency mentions altogether outside of the legally-required identification, launching the format with 10,000 songs in a row commercial-free.
+The last song on "Fun FM" was "Cuts Like a Knife" by Bryan Adams, and the first song on "Sonic" was "Party Rock Anthem" by LMFAO.

 On February 23, 2015, CFUN re-branded as Kiss Radio with no change in format, unifying itself with the Kiss branding used by other Rogers-owned CHR stations.
 It then swapped call signs with CKKS-FM in Sechelt, British Columbia, which became CFUN-FM.

 In 2019, Rogers filed an application with the CRTC to replace CKKS-FM-2 with a new station on the same frequency, which would operate independently of CKKS.
 CRTC rules require a consultation on the appropriateness of a new station in the market, which can include a requirement for competing applicants.
-This was denied in 2020, with the CRTC's decision noting that "the Commission is of the view that Rogers is significantly understating the potential market impact of converting its rebroadcasting transmitter to an originating station".
+The application was denied in July 2020, with the CRTC ruling that Rogers "significantly understat[ed] the potential market impact of converting its rebroadcasting transmitter to an originating station".
 In 2021, Rogers received a renewal for CKKS-FM and its rebroadcasters, with the CRTC rebuffing a proposal to drop traffic reports for the Fraser Valley.

 In 2021, CKKS shifted to hot adult contemporary and changed its moniker to "Today's Best Music, The New KiSS Radio".